bichikim/winter-love-quasar/README.md

 unsafe-inline may be dangerous

 ### eslint - prettier
-eslint ~6.4.0 for fix path bug for now
+eslint ~6.4.0 for fixing path bug for now

 ### node engine version issue
 The Functions version is stubbornly fixed at 10, so Yarn engine version checking throw an error.